f3d-app/lfs-data-cache-action/README.md

 ## Usage

-In an first job, use the `producer` action, which output the LFS sha that will be produced In a second job, usually a matrix joib, depending on the first, recover the LFS sha from first job and use the `consumer` action.
+In an first job, use the `producer` action, which output the LFS sha that will be produced In a second job, usually a matrix job, depending on the first, recover the LFS sha from first job and use the `consumer` action.

 ```